Filing a dispute

 Talk to your ICBC claim representative

-If you are still not satisfied after speaking with your claim representative, ask to speak to their manager and they will review the details of your claim.
+If you are still not satisfied, ask to speak to their manager and they will review the details of your claim.

 Dispute your claim in court